mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 #### When the field calls `onChange`

-When editing your value through the input(s) of your field, the picker will just re-publish the `onChange` event.
+When editing your value through the input(s) of your field, the picker will just re-publish the `onChange` callback.
 Take a look at the [dedicated section](/x/react-date-pickers/lifecycle/#fields-lifecycle) for more information.

 #### When the user interacts with the view